ckarthik77/SynCity/README.md

 🔥 SynCity is not just a simulation — it’s a **research platform** to bridge the gap between **synthetic simulation data** and **real-world urban traffic intelligence**.

 ---

-Do you also want me to **embed your GIFs/figures directly in the README** (so they auto-display on GitHub), or keep them just as listed assets?